 Let’s read the final line again: Purely domestic service or solicitation, in competition with the United States operators, is not permitted.
 The INS, therefore, does not allow purely domestic movements that US Customs allows.
 US Customs states that a driver must comply with INS rules.
 Once taking the INS rules into consideration, it makes it nearly impossible for a Canadian driver to both pickup and deliver within the United States.
 This makes the US Customs regulation allowing pickup and deliveries in the USA a moot point.
 In simple terms, the INS regulation overrides the US Customs on this one.

 Putting US Customs and INS rules together

 The CBP website has a few more details regarding the INS regulation, and it says in part

 - The goods must be entering or leaving the United States, and remain in the stream of international commerce.

-- Cargo that has its origin and final destination within the United States generally moves in the stream of domestic, rather that international commerce.
-The mere fact that goods originate from a foreign source does not make such goods “foreign” for purposes of immigration laws.
+- Cargo that has its origin and final destination within the United States generally moves in the stream of domestic, rather than international commerce.
+Just because the goods originate from a foreign source, does not make these goods “foreign” for purposes of immigration laws.
 The goods must remain in the international stream of commerce – once they have come to rest they assume a domestic character.